Christian Yelich Preview, Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have a 4.47 team ERA that ranks 19th among all MLB pitching staffs.
+- The Pirates' 4.49 team ERA ranks 20th across all MLB pitching staffs.

-- The Pirates surrender the fourth-fewest home runs in baseball (148 total, 1.1 per game).
+- The Pirates allow the fourth-fewest home runs in baseball (148 total, 1.1 per game).

-- Jackson makes the start for the Pirates, his fourth of the season.
-He is 1-1 with a 4.46 ERA and 43 strikeouts in 42 1/3 innings pitched.
+- Selby (2-0) makes the start for the Pirates, his third of the season.

-- In his most recent appearance on Thursday, the right-hander threw 5 2/3 innings against the Kansas City Royals, giving up one earned run while surrendering two hits.

-- In 13 games this season, the 27-year-old has a 4.46 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .238 to opposing hitters.
+- The righty last appeared in relief on Saturday, when he tossed a third of an inning against the St. Louis Cardinals, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.